AnttiLehikoinen/pagetest/docs/documentation/knowledge_base/common_mistakes.md

 * Verify that you have added all of your Domains and Materials to your Geometry, and all Surfaces to their corresponding Domains.

+* At the moment, the built-in geometry creation does not allow empty (non-meshed) holes.
+Relatedly, all geometric Surfaces have to be associated with a domain.

 * In the extreme case, try restarting your Matlab.
 Matlab occasionally locks the files .geo file; restarting Matlab solves this issue.